Aggregative Efficiency of Bayesian Learning in Networks: Basic Results about Beliefs and Learning

-The key takeaway message from Proposition \ref{prop:long_run_conditions} is that whether society learns in the long run is not a useful criterion for comparing different networks in this setting, as the conditions (1) and (2) that guarantee long-run learning are very mild.
-It is of course possible that $\lim_{i\to\infty}r_{i}=\infty$ but aggregative efficiency $\lim_{i\to\infty}(r_{i}/i)$ is close to 0, which corresponds to a network where agents learn completely but do so very slowly.
-We will therefore focus on comparing how quickly $(r_{i})_{i\ge1}$ grows across different networks and the aggregative efficiency of different networks.
-Comparisons of aggregative efficiency also translate into welfare comparisons, as Section \ref{sec:Welfare} will show.
+The key takeaway message from Proposition \ref{prop:long_run_conditions} is that whether society learns in the long run is not a useful criterion for comparing different networks in this setting, as the conditions (1) and (2) that guarantee long-run learning are quite mild.
+It is of course possible that agents learn completely but do so very slowly, and we can compare how well agents learn on different networks by comparing the $(r_{i})_{i \in \mathbb{N}_+}$ sequences associated with these networks.
+It is easy to see that a network achieves zero information loss ($r_i = i$ for every agent $i$) if and only if $i-1 \in N(i)$ for every $i$.
+An agent $i$ who does not observe $i-1$ cannot access $i-1$'s private information, so $r_i \le i-1$.
+Conversely, an inductive argument shows that any network with $i-1 \in N(i)$ for all $i \le n$ ensures that if $n \in N(n+1)$, then agent $n+1$ can perfect aggregate all signals up to $n+1$ by combining agent $n$'s action with the signal $s_{n+1}$.

+On networks supporting long-run learning with positive information loss, it is useful to have a measure of the efficiency of learning.
+Our main measure normalizes the number of signals aggregated by each agent $i$ by the total number of signals that have arrived: \begin{defn} If $\lim_{i\to\infty}(r_{i}/i)$ exists, it is called the\emph{ aggregative efficiency} of the network. \end{defn} Aggregative efficiency measures the fraction of signals in the entire society that individuals manage to aggregate under social learning.
+Networks with higher levels of aggregative efficiency induce faster social learning in the long run.

+In Section \ref{sec:The-Generations-Network}, we study generations networks where agents move in cohorts and observe some members of the previous cohorts.
+The limit defining aggregative efficiency exists for all the networks we focus in this next section, and we will use aggregative efficiency to compare learning across these networks.\footnote{In infinite networks where $\lim_{i\to\infty}(r_{i}/i)$ does not exist because there are multiple subgroups of agents and $\lim_{i\to\infty}(r_{i}/i)$ is different in each subgroup (such as the information silos network in Section \ref{subsec:Application-2:-Information}), we can compute this limit separately for each subgroup.
+More generally, $\liminf_{i\to\infty}(r_{i}/i)$ and $\limsup_{i\to\infty}(r_{i}/i)$ exist in every infinite network and provide long-run bounds on the rate of signal aggregation.} In general, comparisons of aggregative efficiency also translate into welfare comparisons, as Section \ref{sec:Welfare} will show.

+Appendix \ref{subsec:facebook} calculates a finite analog of aggregative efficiency for Facebook friendship networks from $100$ college campuses.
+We find the fraction of signals aggregated ranges from 26\% to 75\% across campuses and that much of this variation can be explained based on the amount of clustering in the network.
+This suggests aggregative efficiency can capture meaningful differences across real-world networks and that the corresponding losses can be substantial.

+While we focus on aggregative efficiency, we note that other normalizations of $r_i$ may also be useful.
+As one example, in Appendix \ref{subsec:facebook}, we also report an alternate measure dividing each $r_i$ by the size of $i$'s indirect neighborhood (containing all predecessors that have a path of any length to $i$).
+In less connected networks, this measure isolates information loss due to aggregation failures.